Advanced Search | Help

 To view previous copies of the NEFD go to the publications database.

-The 10 regional Forest Industry and Wood Availability Forecast reports provide information about the planted forests and the wood processing industry.
-The reports include forecasts of wood availability from 2008 to 2040, and summarise the forest industries opportunities and constraints in each region.
-These reports are intended to help planners, the forest industry, central government and the wider public with assessing wood processing opportunities, identifying issues and continuing to enhance the infrastructure needed to support forestry development in each region.
+This series of forecasts and reports provide information about the planted forests and the wood processing industry.
+They are intended to help planners, the forest industry, central government and the wider public assess wood processing opportunities, identify issues and enhance the infrastructure needed to support long-term forestry development in each region.

-To view copies of the Forest Industry and Wood Availability Forecasts, go to the publications database.
+To view copies of the Forest Industry and Wood Availability Forecasts, click the link below:

 Quarterly Forestry Statistical Publications